Teradata/teddy_ingestion/readme.md

 * The alternative file ingest_teddy_full.tpt is included as a reference of a TPT job that doesn't leverage included templates.

 ### Loading Data Stored in the Cloud:
-* For loading data from cloud block storage, we will use Native Object Storage (NOS).
-NOS is optimized for ingesting block storage data in Cloud Storage.
+* For loading data from cloud object storage, we will use Native Object Storage (NOS).
+NOS is optimized for ingesting object storage data in the cloud.
-* NOS allows executing SQL statements against block storage sources.
+* NOS allows executing SQL statements against object storage sources.
-* The files in the `nos-scripts` folder contain scripts to bring the data from Cloud Storage fulfilling the business requirements.
+* The files in the `nos-scripts` folder contain scripts to bring the data from Google Cloud Storage fulfilling the business requirements.
   - The `ingest_visits` script performs an inner join of the physical storage visits data with the online store data on the `customer_id`.
 This fulfills the requirement of retrieving data from the physical store that corresponds to customers who bought online.
   - The `ingest_visit_products` script ingests the `visit_products` data, also performing an inner join with the already ingested visits data.
 This is also to fulfill the business requirement of retrieving data from the physical store that corresponds to customers who bought online.